 - Anatomy Assessments (5%)

 - Written Examination (30%)

 - OSCE (20%)

 Formative assessment tasks:

 Hurdle requirements include:

 - Attendance at 80% of tutorials and practical sessions

 - Attendance, participation and reflective submission for the Inter-professional education experience

 - Professional conduct: Students are required to demonstrate professional behaviour in communication (written or verbal) with department staff and clinical educators in order to pass the unit.

-- Submission of mandatory documentation (immunisation and first aid certificates) in alignment with Course Requirements (http://www.monash.edu.au/pubs/handbooks/courses/M3002.html).
+- Submission of mandatory documentation (immunisation) in alignment with Course Requirements (http://www.monash.edu.au/pubs/handbooks/courses/M3002.html).